shred/pyquaero/docs/firmware.md

 </table>
 </div>

-_pyquaero_ refuses to connect to the Aquaero device if it detects a firmware version that is not listed here.

 <span class="fw-ok">OK</span>: Feature is (almost) fully supported.
 Some rarely used parts may be missing, though.<br>
 <span class="fw-part">Partial</span>: Feature is essentially supported, but some important parts are still missing. <br>
 <span class="fw-no">No</span>: Feature is not supported at all.